 A hunters house with baboon skulls on his exterior wall

-The highlight of visiting the Dogon is seeing the cliffside houses built inside the cliffs.
-Most of these houses are no longer lived in but instead used to store grains.
-Now days the Dogon live in houses in the valley below the cliffs.
+The highlight of visiting the Dogon region was seeing the cliffside dwellings built directly into the cliffs.
+While these houses were once inhabited, they are now primarily used as granaries to store grains.
+These days, most Dogon people live in houses in the valley below, having moved down from the cliffs over time.

 Cliffside Houses